Select a category:

 personal statement for nursing school

-How to Write a Personal Statement for Nursing School: Tips & Example
+How to Write a Personal Statement for Nursing School: Guide

 What Is a Nursing School Personal Statement?

-A personal statement for nursing school is a brief essay, usually about one page, where you share your background, experiences, and aspirations in nursing.
-This statement helps admissions officers understand who you are beyond your grades and test scores.
-Keep in mind that every institution may have different requirements, so it's critical to find out what they want in your statement.
-Why you think you'd be a great match for their program and why you enjoy nursing are common subjects to discuss.
+A personal statement for nursing school is typically a short essay, about a page long, where you discuss your background, experiences, and goals in nursing.
+It is your opportunity to help admissions officers learn more about you other than your grades and test scores.
+Every school requires something different, so it's important to know what is asked of you in your statement.
+Why you think you'd be a good fit for their specific nursing program and what you like about nursing are common questions to answer in your statement.

 Keen Writer